-Since bravely stepping into London and the world of commercials, Jack has worked on a groundbreaking brand re-launch campaign for Weetabix, whilst also directing films for Kit Kat, Sainsbury’s and RMHC culminating in his being featured in the Shots 25th Anniversary ‘Best New Directors Collection’.
+Shortly after, Jack joined the Stick and relocated to London, where he has worked on a ground-breaking brand re-launch campaign for Weetabix through BBH, whilst also directing films for KitKat, Eristoff, Sainsbury’s and RMHC, culminating in him being featured in the Shots 25th Anniversary ‘Best New Directors Collection’.

 Jack has continued to develop his promo work, directing the critically acclaimed video for The Staves’ ‘Black & White’ in 2015, which won Best Alternative Video at that year’s UKMVAs and Silver at 2016’s Creative Circle Awards, as well as featuring in the inaugural 1.4 Showcase.
 Most recently, he directed two new videos for Spring King, set on an early-90s, Eastern European TV dating show called Euro Lover for their tracks ‘City’ and ‘Detroit’.

 Jack’s work is defined by its rich colour, high energy and a certain joie de vivre.
 He is as deft at directing drama as he is comedy.